GSA/digitalgov.gov/content/posts/2013-11-06-github-for-government.md

 Signing up is simple &#8211; just make sure you have a [verified government email](https://help.github.com/articles/setting-up-email-verification) on your [GitHub account](https://github.com/).
 You can have multiple email addresses per account.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/Github-signup.jpg" alt="Screenshot of the Github sign up page." %}
-Once that&#8217;s done, point your favorite browser at <https://government-community.githubapp.com>.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/Github-signup.jpg" alt="Screenshot of the Github sign up page." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/Github-signup.jpg)Once that&#8217;s done, point your favorite browser at <https://government-community.githubapp.com>.
 You should be automatically added to the organization and can head to <https://github.com/government> at any time to get started.
 If you&#8217;re having issues joining the community, email government@github.com.

 We know it&#8217;s hard to stay on top of emerging open source standards.
 Especially when the best practices themselves are improving and changing so quickly!
 We&#8217;re here to help.
 GitHub for Government was setup by **Ben Balter**, a first-round Presidential Innovation Fellow.
 He&#8217;s written code for the CFPB, FCC, and the White House &#8211; he understands the promise and challenge of setting up an open source program.